A Collaborative Intellectual Environment

 For more information about application materials, visit admissions.vanderbilt.edu/quickguide.

-Opportunity Vanderbilt, Vanderbilt's need-based financial aid program, reflects the belief that a world-class education should be accessible to all qualified students regardless of their economic circumstances.
-Sixty-five percent of Vanderbilt undergraduates receive some form of financial assistance.
-The average financial aid award for undergraduates in 2016/2017 was $46,938.
+Opportunity Vanderbilt, Vanderbilt's need-based scholarship program, reflects the belief that a world-class education should be accessible to all qualified students regardless of their economic circumstances.
+Sixty-six percent of Vanderbilt undergraduates receive some form of financial assistance.
+The average financial aid award for undergraduates in 2017/2018 was $49,242.

 Vanderbilt makes three commitments to cultivate a community of talented intellectuals from all social, cultural, and economic backgrounds: